 Optimizing Media for Web (Formats, Sizes, Accessibility)

-Start by exporting media with formats and settings that balance visual fidelity and download cost; this reduces page load and improves engagement while keeping content accessible.
-For images, prefer modern formats (`AVIF`, `WebP`) with fallbacks to `JPEG/PNG` for legacy support.
-For video, deliver `MP4` (H.264 or H.265 where supported) and provide adaptive bitrates.
-For audio, use `AAC` or `MP3` at conversational bitrates and always include transcripts and captions.
+Begin by exporting media in formats and settings that balance image quality and loading speed.
+This reduces page load times and enhances audience engagement while ensuring accessibility.
+For images, prefer modern formats (AVIF, WebP) with fallbacks to JPEG/PNG for legacy support.
+265 where supported) and provide adaptive bitrates.

 Practical export and compression steps